 However, after feeding, the man develops GERD symptoms such as heartburn.
 He is sober when he returns home from the restaurant with his wife.
 They are stopped at a DUI roadblock along the way, and he is asked to take a breath test, which he fails.
 His BAC is listed as.09 percent on the breath test, which is much higher than it actually is.

-This man's test results have been thrown off by GERD.
+GERD has thrown off this man's test results.
 A DUI lawyer will likely advise him to confess to drinking two glasses of wine and use the GERD argument to argue that he wasn't breaking the law.

 What factors are most likely to cause a GERD attack?

 Every person with GERD has a different set of triggers.
-It seems to come on at random for certain people, and they have no idea what causes it.
+It seems to come on randomly for certain people, who have no idea what causes it.
 Others experience acid indigestion and reflux due to the following factors: